RALAD: Bridging the Real-to-Sim Domain Gap in Autonomous Driving with Retrieval-Augmented Learning: INTRODUCTION

 As the application of machine learning in autonomous driving continues to gain unstoppable momentum~\cite{c1}, a vast array of models has emerged for solving various autonomous driving tasks~\cite{c2,c3,c4}, including image segmentation~\cite{c5,c6,c7}, object detection~\cite{c8,c9}, and motion planning~\cite{c10}.
 These models are usually trained and tested using real-world datasets such as KITTI~\cite{c11}, Waymo~\cite{c12}, and nuScenes~\cite{c13}, which cover common driving scenarios.

 However, autonomous driving systems inevitably encounter corner cases, such as extreme weather conditions, unexpected pedestrian behavior, and rare road scenarios, which challenge their perception and decision-making capabilities~\cite{c14,c15}.
 Given the high safety standards required in vehicle operation to prevent life-threatening accidents, it is imperative that autonomous systems rigorously address and test these corner cases to ensure robust performance~\cite{c14, c15}.
-Models trained on real-world datasets predominantly encounter regular driving scenarios, making it challenging to cover and address the rare and complex corner cases~\cite{c21,c16,c19}.
-To replicate and test corner cases, simulators are often used, as real-world data is difficult to collect~\cite{c21}.
-Models trained on real-world datasets cannot be directly applied in simulators because of the gap between real and simulated environments, as shown in Figure \ref{fig:bad show} and Table \ref{table:ablation_study_combined_single_column}, where we tested three models (Monolayout~\cite{c5}, Cross-View~\cite{c6}, and DcNet~\cite{c7}) in CARLA, resulting in significant decreases in both performance and accuracy.
-With the advent of large models, the cost and time required for model training have significantly increased~\cite{c4}.
-Therefore, finding cost-effective methods to improve model performance in simulators has become a major challenge.